 • Learning Strategies Class

 • Wilson Reading System

-Academic Coaching features a 1:1 student-to-teacher ratio, receiving direct instruction on identified executive function skills, brain-based skills that individuals must have to effectively solve problems and execute tasks.
+Academic Coaching features a 1:1 student-to-specialist ratio, receiving direct instruction on identified executive function skills, brain-based skills that individuals must have to effectively solve problems and execute tasks.
 These skills include but are not limited to the following: prioritization, sustained attention, organization, task initiation, response inhibition, flexibility, and metacognition.

 Academic Coaching is offered as a two-, three-, or five-day per week program, depending on the student’s need or request.
 Academic Coaching is ideal for students who have chronically underachieved as learners, with or without diagnosed learning differences.
 Our Academic Coaching program is not content-specific tutoring, it is explicit 1:1 instruction in skills necessary for lifelong success.
 These newly acquired and developing skills are applied in the current academic tasks asked of the student, making Wasatch effectively equipped among boarding schools with learning support.

 This program is suited to ESL students looking for 1:1 personalized academic coaching for building executive function skills and English second language skills.
 The fully accredited ELL teacher/academic coach provides individualized support for building these skill sets, and can also provide additional training in preparation for the TOEFL proficiency exam.

 Content tutoring is available to any student in any subject.
 Content tutoring may be requested by students or parents.

 Many students choose to create their own type of academic support program to reflect their individual needs.
 Our Learning Services program allows students to integrate chosen aspects of the above Learning Services to formulate an academic support program custom-tailored to their specific needs.